logo elektroda

 Level 20

-So far I have read that you need a soft PL7-2 for this PLC.
-I generally deal with Omron and here comes a machine with such archaism and I try to communicate with it somehow.
+I have read so far that you need PL7-2 software for this PLC.
+I generally deal with Omron and here came a machine with such an archaism and I'm trying to communicate with it somehow.

 If anyone has this soft, please contact me.

-The controller is in STOP mode - how can it be switched to RUN mode - probably software from the software (this is the case in Omron), but does Tele have that too?
+The controller is in STOP mode - how do you flip it into RUN mode - probably programmatically from the software (that's how it is on the Omron), but does the Tele have that too?

 Paul